tamjid-ahsan/dsc-phase-1-project/README.md

 ![png](./assets/df_graph_4.png)

 Most franchise earn a lot on their investment.
-This is expected as there is a reason for film makers to visit same universe several times.
+This is expected, as there is a reason for film makers to visit same universe several times.
 More often than not it is because of their proven success record and popularity among movie consumers.